camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/02-controls/10-choices.html.md

 </select>
 ```

-After the information about the form got received, the options are added after the existing ones.
+After the information about the form has been received, the options are added after the existing ones.

 ```html
 <select cam-variable-name="foo"